 Rice cakes are the comfort food of Korean cuisine, and rightly so.
 They are dense, chewy, sweet and spicy.
-They are great as a last night snack, mid-afternoon, dinner, lunch, pretty much any time of the day.
+They are great as a late night snack, mid-afternoon, dinner, lunch, pretty much any time of the day.
 Ask any Korean on the street about rice cakes, and they will be able to share their nostalgic memories of their mother preparing this dish.

 When purchasing rice cakes, they are often sold fresh or frozen.
-Frozen rice cakes needs to be soaked in water for 30 minutes before cooking, to soften the dough.
+Frozen rice cakes need to be soaked in water for 30 minutes before cooking, to soften the dough.
 Use the fresh rice cakes immediately before it begins to dry and harden.

 You may come across different rice cakes shapes as well, long cylindrical rice cakes and ovalettes.
 Most often, the ovalettes are used for soups while the cylindrical shapes are for the stir-fried dish, ddukbokgi.